-S. Preceding Amount Amount Amount transferr Amount No. FY transferred to spent in the Schedule VII as per Section 135 (6), if any remaining to Unspent CSR reporting FY Name of the Amount Date of be spent to Account under Fund Transfer succeeding Section 135 (6) financial years NIL
+S. Preceding Amount Amount Amount transferred to any fund specified under Amount No. FY transferred to spent in the Schedule VII as per Section 135 (6), if any remaining to Unspent CSR reporting FY Name of the Amount Date of be spent to Account under Fund Transfer succeeding Section 135 (6) financial years NIL